 Created in 2014, the Jordan INGO Forum (JIF) is an independent network of 58 international non-governmental organizations (INGOs) implementing development and humanitarian programs to respond to the needs of vulnerable Jordanians, Syrian, Palestine and Iraqi refugees living in Jordan.
 JIF facilitates coordination among members by identifying strategic issues of concern, advocating for common positions with a unified and consistent voice, engaging and representing members with external stakeholders and sharing information.
 JIF provides a joint platform to facilitate our members’ work and help members to efficiently and effectively address key issues of common interest.
 More info, Download the JIF Presentation leaflet (july 2017)

 The Jordan INGO Forum (JIF) exists primarily to serve the needs of its members and to act in their interest for the betterment of serving beneficiaries.
-JIF’s objectives may change in line with developing circumstances in the Jordan operating environment but ongoing objectives include the following:
+JIF’s current objectives include the following:

 - Information Sharing / Communication: To ensure that there is effective and transparent sharing of information relevant to both JIF members and external stakeholders.